kaihuchen/articles/VisualCommonSense/index.md

 7. **Facial Recognition**

-      **Verdict: unfinished**
+      **Verdict: deferred**

-      Both GPT-4V and Google Gemini Advanced refused to identify people in the image.
+      This test cannot be completed because both GPT-4V and Google Gemini Advanced refused to identify people in the image.

       <a name='emotion'></a>